jussi-cohesity/cohesity-backup-validation/README.md

 * [InvokeBuild](https://www.powershellgallery.com/packages/InvokeBuild/)

-# Installation
+# Known limitations

-Content of this folder can be downloaded to computer with network connectivity Cohesity and vCenter.
+This validation toolkit uses VMware PowerShell so only applications running in top of VMware are supported.
+Windows guests need to have PowerShell installed.
+Only supported quest OS's are Linux and Windows.

 ## Configuration